Hi! Welcome to Maggie May Clothing! We are glad you found us!

 Since 1994, we have been designing and creating authentic, high quality, historical fashion.
 Our designs are based on extant garments, historical personas, or historical events.
 We use only top quality, natural fibers appropriate to the styles and period we are replicating.

 Maggie May Clothing is the dream-child of historian, designer, and founder, Susan Jarrett.
-Over the years, Maggie May Clothing has grown to include a team of four seamstress and includes a vast network of natural dyers, weavers, and heritage artisans.
+Over the years, Maggie May Clothing has grown to include a team of four seamstresses and includes a vast network of natural dyers, weavers, and heritage artisans.

 In 2018, Maggie May Clothing’s designs were featured in the New York Times.
+Other notable work.

 Susan’s Design Philosophy: